omerveille/VSMOD/README.md

 Finally, click on the `Create root` / `Create new branch` button in order to start finding a centerline !

+note: the first time you will start a tracking, the program will compile some crucial functions, and thus will result in a 1-2 minutes of 3D Slicer freezing asking to be shutdown. (do not shut it down)

 [first_branch.webm](https://github.com/Leirbag-gabrieL/PulmonaryArteriesSegmentor/assets/91014653/2fdbb671-36bd-47d8-a145-2a410324bd7a)

 Once the processing is done, you can add new branches to the tree by adding two new starting and direction points by doing the same process.